staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 ```

 Using such parameters one could easily:
-- use a different operating system per test
+- use a different operating system per test (nowadays bash even works on windows)
 - use different PHP versions per test
 - use different PHP extensions per test
 - …